kixxauth/upstate/README.md

 Upstate
 =======

-A tool for building and managing remote applications.
+A tool for building, deploying and managing remote applications.

 Sorry the docs are sorely lacking.
 I will create docs soon, but drop a note in the issue tracker to let me know you care ;-)